Castration in dogs

 • Bleeding (haemorrhage)

-The risk of complications can also be reduced by ensuring your dog is resting as instructed and that they don’t lick the affected areas.
+The risk of complications like bruising and swelling after the operation can be reduced by ensuring your dog is rested as instructed and that they don’t lick the affected areas.

 When is the best time to have your dog castrated?